Covid19: as of July, in line with the government’s Phase 3 directive*, I’m resuming my woodland courses schedule.

 What are the facilities like?
 There’s a flush loo 7 mins walk from our working area in the woods.
 Otherwise we have a bush loo arrangement (ie. find a bush).
 We have simple wooden benches to sit/work on, and sometimes people bring a small cushion if they like a softer seat.
 We have a kettle on the fire and hot drinks are available all day.

 Are the courses catered?
 We have a kettle on the fire and teas etc available all day, as well as plenty of home made flapjacks.
 Lunch: people bring food to share for lunch (it can be very simple, eg bread, cheese, fruit.
 Or you can bring your favourite dish).
 A shared lunch around the camp fire is a real treat on the courses; it’s good to eat together.
 There are also options for buying food from the farm shop on site.

 What about accommodation?
 The farm venue has really nice wild camping and also various glamping options: wagons, cabins, bell tents, all with wood stoves.
 You’ll find all details here.
 Accommodation isn’t included in the course price, but there’s a special offer for camping (but not glamping) if you’re attending a course.
 Details about this are sent to you with your booking confirmation.

 What about cancellations etc?
-No refunds are available if you’re unable to attend a course you’ve booked on, sorry.
-Bookings are not transferable from one course to another, but if you want to give your place to a friend, that’s fine, just let us know their name and contact details.
-Please read our Terms & Conditions for full details about booking.
+If you’re unable to attend an event you’ve booked on, no refunds are available, sorry.
+Bookings are not transferable from one course to another, but if you want to give your place to a friend, that’s absolutely fine, just let us know their name and contact details.
+Please read our Booking Info page for full details.